xiongxiong/ActionCell/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate ActionCell into your project manually.
+If you prefer not to use either of the dependency managers, you can integrate ActionCell into your project manually.

 ## Example